suchjs/vp-suchjs/docs/en/api.md

     });
     ```

-- The fourth form: similar to the third method, but an additional inheritance type `baseType` parameter is added, and the writing method is similar to the third form.
-This situation is currently less used.
+- The fourth: similar to the third form, but an additional inheritance type `baseType` parameter is added.
+This form is currently less used.
 ### `Such.parser`

 The `parser` in Suchjs is for the analysis of data attributes.
 The existing built-in `parser` include: